scm-manager/scm-review-plugin/README.md

 Looking for more guidance?
 Full documentation lives [in the SCM-Manager repository](https://github.com/scm-manager/scm-manager/blob/develop/docs/Home.md).
 Do you have further ideas or need support?

 - **Community Support** - Contact the SCM-Manager support team for questions about SCM-Manager, to report bugs or to request features through the official channels.
-[Contact our Team](https://www.scm-manager.org/support/).
+[Find more about this here](https://www.scm-manager.org/support/).

-- **Enterprise Support** - You require support with the integration of SCM-Manager into your processes, with the customization of the tool or simply a service level agreement (SLA)? **Contact our development partner Cloudogu!
+- **Enterprise Support** - Do you require support with the integration of SCM-Manager into your processes, with the customization of the tool or simply a service level agreement (SLA)? **Contact our development partner Cloudogu!
 Their team is looking forward to discussing your individual requirements with you and will be more than happy to give you a quote.** [Request Enterprise Support](https://cloudogu.com/en/scm-manager-enterprise/).